shivamjagdale/Cat-vs-Dog-prediction-using-Transfer-Learning-Deep-Learning-/README.md

 7) See the images

-8) Count the no of dog and images in train data file
+8) Count the no of dog and cat images in train data file

 9) Then resize the image